How to Make Delicious Glaze Icing

 The magic happens as glaze sets up and turns into a delicious, sweet topper for donuts, muffins, cinnamon rolls, hot-cross buns, and any number of other sweet treats.

 I use this glaze for my Glazed Pineapple-Coconut Cake, a delicious tropical-tasting cake that I pour glaze over as soon as it comes out of the oven.
 Imagine being able to ice a cake while it's still warm.
-I also use this glaze for a Christmas sweetbread called Kugelhopft.
-I cook it slightly longer, so that it is thicker, when making my Kuegelhopft.
+I also use this same method for a Christmas sweetbread called Kugelhopft but I switch the granulated sugar for icing sugar and cook it slightly longer, so that the glaze is thicker.
 I make this sweet bread every year and it's a favorite treat.

 Glaze Looks so Darn Impressive